nothankyouwdym/vitejs-vite-9nux1k/README.md

-Scie this is my science project where I show some stuff about nukes and energy I guess so yeah enjoy.
+Hey this is Boubacar and Luan's science project where I show some stuff about nukes and energy I guess so yeah enjoy.
+Click the links to get around and see new information.